School Support Services

 - School Nurse

-The school nurse conducts Prep assessment every year for the children who are commencing school.
-The nurse is also available for assessments on request for students from other year levels.
+The school nurse conducts Prep health checksevery year for the children who are commencing school.
+The nurse is also available for health checks and assessments on request for students from other year levels.
 At Tylden PS, our school nurse conducts the Personal Development Program for Grade 6 students and the biennial Mother-Daughter and Father-Son information evenings.

 - Head Lice Monitoring Program